Circular System Governance Initiative

 Governance Execution & Capability Development

-The Circular System Governance Initiative (CSGI) provides an applied environment for improving how institutions carry out governance within institutions and in real-world contexts.
-It addresses the practical breakdowns that arise when mandates are fragmented, responsibility is spread across multiple actors, and representation is incomplete.
-In doing so, it helps institutions sustain coordination over longer horizons despite organizational boundaries.
+The Circular System Governance Initiative (CSGI) provides an applied environment for improving how institutions carry out governance, helping them sustain coordination over longer horizons despite organizational boundaries.

 • Decision Infrastructure: The framework provides an operating environment through which matters are formed into decisions, assessed against standards, assigned, documented, and followed up